cebrini/100-days-of-code/log.md

 **Today's Progress:** Completed "Where do I belong" Challenge!

 **Thoughts:** I'm done with all the Basic Algorithm challenges.
 Plan on going back to do the tribute and the porfolio challenges.
 I expect they will take more time so I'll  also see if I can bang oout a couple of the intermediate algorithm challenges (if possible).

+### Day 9: Aug 4, 2016

+**Today's Progress:** Complete "Sum All Numbers in a Range" From the @freecodecamp Intermediate Algorithm challenges

+**Thoughts** Really didn't feel like doing today's coding, but once I got started it came pretty easily.
+Hope the easy part continues for a while!